 Economic and Employment Advocacy

-552 collective economic and employment advocacy sessions were provided to adults, helping address the financial barriers that keep survivors in dangerous relationships.
+837 collective economic empowerment and employment advocacy sessions were provided to adults, helping address the financial barriers that keep survivors in dangerous relationships.
 The added support of employment advocacy helps survivors create independence by improving employment readiness, job obtainment and retention – in addition to other economic and housing goals.

 On-Site Health Clinic